Get-Rect/BlazorStack/ReadMe.md

 ## Features
 ### Front End
-- Standalone Blazor Web Assembly front-end secured with ASP.Net Identity
+- Standalone Blazor Web Assembly application secured with ASP.Net Identity
 - Role based authorization
-    - To access different pages / components
-    - Different visible content within components
+    - Only Admins can view / edit users
+    - Only Admins see the Users icon in the nav bar component
+- Users page
+    - Add a new user
+    - Delete a user
-- Manage users on a users page
+    - Navigate to a user's details
+- User Details Page
+    - Update user's role
+    - Change user's password
-- Upload profile photos for users
+    - Upload profile photo
+- Notification service to display "toasts" on success or failure
 ### Backend
 - ASP.Net Web API Secured with ASP.Net Identity
 - Role based authorization for accessing different API endpoints